Last Updated:

 Do LED Lights Attract Silverfish

 LED lights are a popular choice for many homeowners because they are energy-efficient and long-lasting.
 The energy-conscious who switch to LED lights can sometimes wonder if a coincidental increase in silverfish is related.
-There are a lot of conflicting views but in actual fact LED lights do not attract Silverfish any more than normal incandescent lights.
-In this blog post.
-We’ll also look at some natural methods of dealing with them.

 What are Silverfish?

-Silverfish are small, slender wingless insects.
+Silverfish are small, slender, wingless insects.
 These silver insects with fish-like tails can be up to ½ an inch long and typically have two antennae.
-Silverfish are nocturnal insects and eat a variety of things.

-They enjoy organic table waste and other food sources including starches, sugar, organic glues used for bookbindings, or wallpaper paste.
 They also eat paper, clothing as well as other dead insects.
 They tend to move quickly and can disappear down tiny holes and cracks.

 Silverfish are attracted to dark and warm places like damp laundry rooms and can live for up to eight years.
-While silverfish are not dangerous to humans, they can cause damage to your belongings.

-They will leave tell-tale droppings around the areas they congregate, the droppings look like small black dots.
 If you see these small black dots, it’s a good indication that you have a silverfish problem.

 Another sign of silverfish is yellow staining on your belongings.
 These stains are caused by the silverfish eating the fibers of your clothing or books.